 The Roadcraft book can be bought from booksellers or suppliers on the internet and is the first place to start even before applying to join us, your local RoADAR group.
 There are separate books for Driving and Riding, but the principles are the same in both.

-When you apply to join your local RoADAR group, and pay your first subscription, you’ll be allocated a tutor who will then help you with practical assessments and advice.
+When you join our group you’ll be allocated a tutor who will then help you with practical assessments and advice.
 Practical sessions are arranged by mutual agreement between you and your tutor, and those sessions are opportunities to get any questions or concerns you have, answered.
-And to demonstrate your improving skills !
+And to demonstrate your improving skills!

 By reading the Roadcraft manual, and practising the system in your everyday journeys, each tutored session will be an opportunity for feedback from your tutor and assessment of your progress.